Ricoh Guides

 Generate a Custom RecipeUnderstanding Ricoh's Recipe System

-The Ricoh GR series has developed a devoted following for its compact form factor and surprisingly capable JPEG engine.
-While Fujifilm gets most of the recipe attention, the GR IIIx (and GRIII, GR IV) offers a flexible image control system that produces distinctive, character-rich images.
+The Ricoh GR series has a devoted following, and for good reason.
+The JPEG engine in this tiny camera punches well above its weight class.
+While Fujifilm gets most of the recipe community's attention, the GR IIIx (and GRIII, GR IV) produces distinctive, character-rich images that keep people coming back.

 Image Control Modes